hypertidy/silicate/README.md

 Overview
 ========

-The goal of silicate is to provide a general normal-form for complex multi-dimensional data.
+The goal of silicate is to bridge formal data structure definitions with flexible analytical and visualization techniques.

-These are the primary motivations for `silicate`:
+We

 -   provide a universal *common-form* of hierarchical data
 -   provide a framework for a *universal converter* between complex data types
 -   to work with topological primitives for analysis and interaction.

-We have created the general models `SC`, `PATH`, `ARC`, and `TRI` to cover the broadest range of complex types, with `SC` being the core, universal representation.
-The other models exist to cover specific use-cases, intermediate forms or to illustrate the relationships between these model types.
+We have created the general model `SC` being a core representation.
+Further models `PATH`, `ARC`, and `TRI` cover a broad range of complex types, and each is fundamental and distinct from the others. `SC` can be used to represent any model, but other models provide a better match to specific use-cases, intermediate forms and serve to expand the relationships between the model types.

--   `SC` the universal model, composed of binary relationships, edges defined by pairs of vertices
+-   `SC` is the universal model, composed of binary relationships, edges defined by pairs of vertices (a structural primitive model)
+-   `TRI` also a structural primitive model, for triangulations
 -   `PATH` a sequential model, for the standard spatial vector types, shapes defined by *paths*
 -   `ARC` a sequential model, for *arc-node topology* a shared-boundary decomposition of path models

--   `TRI` a structural primitive model, for triangulations
+An extension of the `TRI` model `DEL` is provided in [anglr](https://github.com/hypertidy/anglr/) which builds *high-quality* triangulations, but the structural representation is the same.

 Each model is created by using a set of generic verbs that extract the underlying elements of a given model.
 This design means that the models themselves are completely generic, and methods for worker verbs can be defined as needed for a given context.
 Our ideal situation would be for external packages to publish methods for these verbs, keeping package-specific code in the original package.
 We think this provides a very powerful and general mechanism for a family of consistent packages.